bus stop within 100m, neighbourhood playground

 Frenchs Forest NSW 2086

-Warwick Avenue Cammeray New South Wales 2062
+Hamilton Avenue Cammeray New South Wales 2062

 Wassell Street Reserve is located in Matraville.
 It has a fenced children’s playground fronting Wassell Street.
 The reserve is located between residential properties and adjoins local market gardens.

 20R Wassell Street, Matraville

 Enjoy a hit-out with friends or family at this secluded spot backing on to picturesque bushland.
 Features four tennis courts, playground and toilets.

 End of Morona Avenue Wahroonga Australia

 Watt Park Playground is a traditional heritage style playground reminiscent of North Sydney’s original playgrounds.
 It caters for a wide age range of children in an environment that is pleasant and relaxing for carers.
 It is a very cool and shady playground ideal for summer use and incorporates a roundabout, seesaw, swings, spring-mounted boat and embankment slides.